labstreaminglayer/App-MATLABViewer/README.md

 # Overview

+This LSL viewer can be used with MATLAB, as well as EEGLAB, or it can be used without MATLAB in its compiled version.
+When used without MATLAB, you do not need a MATLAB license, as it is completely standalone.

 The MATLAB Viewer is a MATLAB function (vis\_stream) that is included with the full LSL distribution.
 It allows you to view the signal content of any stream on your lab network in real time.
 It is available under Matlab or in its compiled version.
 There is also an [alternative viewers](https://labstreaminglayer.readthedocs.io/info/viewers.html) available.

 [![Watch the demo](http://img.youtube.com/vi/tDDkrmv3ZKE/0.jpg)](https://www.youtube.com/embed/tDDkrmv3ZKE?start=66)